 It is our intent to provide high quality learning experiences in order to develop pupils’ competence in both transcription (spelling and handwriting) and composition (articulating ideas and structuring them in speech and writing).
-We aim to teach pupils how to plan, revise and evaluate their writing effectively.
-We aim to enable pupils to write down their ideas fluently, spelling words quickly and accurately by knowing the relationship between sounds and letters in words.
-We intend to develop pupils’ composition skills so that they can form, articulate and communicate ideas, and then organise them coherently for a reader, showing an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
+Pupils will learn how to plan, revise and evaluate their writing effectively.
+They will be able to write down their ideas fluently, spelling words quickly and accurately by knowing the relationship between sounds and letters in words.
+The development of pupils’ composition skills will ensure they can form, articulate and communicate ideas, organise them coherently for a reader, showing an awareness of the audience, purpose and context, and an increasingly wide knowledge of vocabulary and grammar.
 We aim to encourage pupils to develop fluent, legible and, eventually, speedy handwriting.

 Writing is taught in specific meaningful and effective contexts.
-We use the Power of Reading scheme to underpin our literacy lessons through the use of high quality texts.
+We underpin our literacy lessons through the use of high quality texts.
 Children have effective, high quality daily Literacy lessons and frequent opportunities to write across the curriculum.
-Speaking and listening skills and talk for writing support children in articulating their ideas.
+Speaking and listening skills and Talk for Writing support children in articulating their ideas.
 Children have opportunities to reflect on and improve writing through editing with continuous self, peer and teacher assessment providing clear next steps for learning.
 Spelling skills are developed using a phonics based approach and in line with the requirements of the English National Curriculum 2014.
 Children are taught to use a neat and consistent style of handwriting, and presentation.
-Punctuation and the Grammar is taught in accordance with the statutory requirements of the English National Curriculum.
+Spelling, Punctuation and Grammar is taught in accordance with the statutory requirements of the English National Curriculum.

 Pupils will make at least good progress from their starting points.
 They will be equipped with a strong command of the written word and acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for writing.
 Pupils will write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.